 - A Lesser Amount than Guideline Child Support -Let's put less in child support because I will help you with extracurriculars for the kids or daycare expenses.

 Where Child Support is Owed

-Inevitably in all these situations Later, the spouse who fell for one of those tricks will are surprised when they are served with enforcement paperwork that says they owe tens of thousands in arrears and they face possible jail time.
+Inevitably in all these situations Later, the spouse who fell for one of those tricks will be surprised when they are served with enforcement paperwork that says they owe tens of thousands in arrears and they face possible jail time.

-Lesser Amount then Guideline Child Support
+Lesser Amount than Guideline Child Support.

 I have heard about promises for helping out with:

 - Splitting Extracurricular Activity Expenses for the Kids

 - School Supplies